jphackworth/docker-clojure/README.md

-# Dockerfile for Clojure/Lein/Java7 on Ubuntu 12.04
+# Dockerfile for Clojure on Ubuntu

 ## Overview